Homological algebra modulo exact zero-divisors: Canonical elements of and Lifting

 Returning to the situation where $R=S/(x)$ for the pair $(x,x)$ of exact zero-divisors, let $F$ be a free resolution of $M$ over $R$, and $s$ be the endomorphism of $F$ defined by (\ref{s}).
 Thus we have the element $[s]\in\Ho^2(\Hom_R(F,F))$.
 That we call $[s]$ a canonical element of $\Ext^2_R(M,M)$ is reinforced by the following lemma.

 \begin{lemma} Let $R=S/(x)$ where $S$ is a local ring and $(x,x)$ is a pair of exact zero-divisors in $S$.
-Suppose that $F$ and $G$ are free resolutions of $M$ over $R$, that $s$ is the canonical endomorphism of $F$ as defined in (\ref{s}), and that $t$ is the canonical endomorphism of $G$ as defined in (\ref{s}).
+Suppose that $F$ and $G$ are free resolutions of a finitely generated module $M$ over $R$, that $s$ is the canonical endomorphism of $F$ as defined in (\ref{s}), and that $t$ is the canonical endomorphism of $G$ as defined in (\ref{s}).
 Then we have where $\theta^G_F$ is the isomorphism defined in (\ref{iso}). \end{lemma}

 \begin{proof} First assume that $F$ is a minimal free resolution of $M$.
 Then the comparison map $f:F\to G$ lifting the identity map on $M$ can be chosen to be a split injection, with splitting $g:G\to F$, also lifting the identity map on $M$.
 In particular, we have $gf=\Id_F$, the identity map on $F$.